Low libido: When the brain is the issue

 Libido is your level of sexual desire or interest in sex.
 Low libido means that your usual interest in sex has dropped for weeks or months, in a way that feels out of character and creates worry, frustration, or relationship strain.
 Clinicians often call this “hypoactive sexual desire,” which is a long-lasting lack of sexual interest that you find distressing, not just different from some average.

 Sex drive in men is shaped by a tight partnership between body and brain.
 Testosterone, the main male sex hormone, supplies biological “energy” for desire, but your brain’s reward and mood systems decide how motivated you feel to use that energy.
-Large population studies show that stress, depression, relationship conflict, chronic illness, and certain medications can all reduce sexual desire even when testosterone levels are in the normal range.[1],[2] In other words, low libido is often a brain-and-life problem as much as a hormone problem.
+Large population studies show that stress, depression, relationship conflict, chronic illness, and certain medications can all reduce sexual desire even when testosterone levels are in the normal range.[1],[2] In the Global Study of Sexual Attitudes and Behaviors, Laumann and colleagues reported that low sexual desire was common and correlated with health and relationship factors.[1]
+In other words, low libido is often a brain-and-life problem as much as a hormone problem.

 Low libido is also common in men.
 Surveys from multiple countries suggest that 15–25% of men report reduced desire at some point, and rates are higher in men with depression, diabetes, or cardiovascular disease.[1],[3] Yet many men never bring it up with a clinician, often from embarrassment or the belief that sex drive is supposed to fade with age.
 That silence can delay diagnosis of issues like low testosterone, untreated depression, or early heart disease that are very treatable when caught early.